 so that we can finally conclude that

 which proves \eqref{eq:thm1_1}.
 Statement \eqref{eq:thm1_2} follows analogously. \end{proof} \end{theorem}

-The first statement in \eqref{eq:thm1_1} guarantees that, at time zero, all $\tau$-step ahead prediction regions are valid.
-The second statement in \eqref{eq:thm1_2} guarantees that all one step ahead prediction regions are valid.
-We note that we set $\bar{\delta}:=\delta/T$ to invoke Lemma \ref{lem:1}, i.e., we divide $\delta$ by $T$ to obtain prediction regions over multiple time steps.
-As a consequence, the value of $C_{\tau|t}$ increases with increasing $T$ as larger $T$ result in smaller $\bar{\delta}$, and thus in larger quantiles $p$ according to equation \eqref{eq:lem_1}.
+Equation \eqref{eq:thm1_1} guarantees that all $\tau$-step ahead prediction regions at time zero are valid, while equation \eqref{eq:thm1_2} guarantees that all one-step ahead prediction regions are valid.
+We note that we set $\bar{\delta}:=\delta/T$ to compute $C_{\tau|t}$ according to equation \eqref{eq:lem_1} to obtain prediction regions over multiple time steps.
+As a consequence, the value of $C_{\tau|t}$ increases with increasing $T$ or decreasing $\delta$ as smaller $\bar{\delta}$ result in larger quantiles $p$.

-\begin{remark} The result in equation \eqref{eq:thm1_1} was similarly derived in \cite{stankeviciute2021conformal}, but without permitting recursive RNNs, i.e., RNNs where predictions $\hat{y}_{\tau|t}$ are recursively used as the input to the RNN to predict $\hat{y}_{\tau+1|t}$.
-We here permit any measurable predictor \textsc{Predict}.
-In addition, we show that equation \eqref{eq:thm1_2} holds, which will be important later for proving correctness guarantees of our proposed MPC. \end{remark} \begin{remark} For the applications that we plan to address, it can be useful to instead consider a nonconformity score
+\begin{remark} The result in equation \eqref{eq:thm1_1} was similarly shown in \cite{stankeviciute2021conformal}, but without permitting recursive RNNs, i.e., RNNs where predictions $\hat{Y}_{\tau|t}$ are recursively used to predict $\hat{Y}_{\tau+1|t}$.
+We permit any measurable predictor \textsc{Predict}.
+Importantly, we also show that equation \eqref{eq:thm1_2} holds, which will be important for proving correctness guarantees of our proposed MPC. \end{remark} \begin{remark} For the applications that we plan to address, it can be useful to instead consider a nonconformity score

-where we recall that $y_{\tau,j}$ is the state of agent $j$ at time $\tau$, and where $\hat{y}_{\tau|t,j}$ is the corresponding prediction for agent $j$.
+where we recall that $Y_{\tau,j}$ is the state of agent $j$ at time $\tau$, and where $\hat{Y}_{\tau|t,j}$ is the corresponding prediction for agent $j$.
 We can obtain prediction regions $P\big(R_{\tau|t}\le C_{\tau|t})\ge 1-\bar{\delta}$ in the same way as described above.
 Using this nonconformity score, we get prediction regions individually for each agent. \end{remark}